abrgr/abrgr.github.io/_posts/2020-06-03-wolves-and-walls.md

 For what once was theirs and worth protecting
 Now belonged to the wolves that they trained
 For what’s worth protecting and yours for safekeeping
-Once delegated you’ve lost and shall never regain
+Once delegated you’ve lost and never regain